-71. In the case of surveillance measures, no errors were identified during the course of the inspection.
-There was a very small number of recordable errors relating to communications data, such as errors in the information provided to Communications Service Providers.
+70. In the case of surveillance measures, no errors were identified during the course of the inspection.
+There was a very small number of recordable errors relating to communications data, such as errors in the information provided to Communications Service Providers and one error in respect of warranty.
 These errors were identified at the time and remedied without any adverse consequences being suffered by individuals.